atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 It should be repeated that no looksmaxxer is older than 25.
 The most extreme, in fact, are all teenagers.

 There are a few distinctly-identifiable forms of looksmaxxer/BP content on Tik Tok.
-Two come from the influencers themselves: there's stream clips, which usually involve
+Two come from the influencers themselves: there's stream clips, which usually involve, like, Clav answering fan questions about looksmaxxing while occasionally getting blown under his desk.

 There's also the health grifts,